Zarkonnen/se-interpreter/README.md

 You can run multiple tests in parallel on OnDemand, but note that if `--parallel` is set to more than the maximum number of parallel tests for your account, __the interpreter will hang indefinitely__.
 For a free account, this maximum number is two.

 ## Configuration files
-Instead of specifying the scripts and configuration on the command-line, you can use JSON-based configuration files.
+Instead of specifying the scripts/suites and configuration on the command-line, you can use JSON-based configuration files.
 An example:

     {
       "type": "interpreter-config",